Tea in the United Kingdom: Tea as a meal

 Tea is not only the name of the beverage but also of a light meal.
 Anna Maria, Duchess of Bedford, is credited with its creation, circa 1840.
 The notion of cakes or a light meal with tea passed to teahouses or tea rooms.
 In the West Country, cream teas are a speciality: scones, clotted cream and jam accompany the drink.
 Afternoon tea, in contemporary British usage, usually indicates a special occasion, perhaps in a hotel dining room, with savoury snacks (tea sandwiches) as well as small sweet pastries.
 Queen Victoria was known to enjoy sponge cake with her afternoon tea – after the invention of baking powder by Alfred Bird in 1843 which allowed the sponge to rise higher in cakes, a patriotic cake, Victoria sponge, was created, named after the Queen.

 A social event to enjoy tea together, usually in a private home, is a tea party.

 Tea or high tea can also refer to a savoury, hot, early evening meal.
-This usage is common in working-class British English and in Northern England, Scotland, and Northern Ireland.
+This usage is common in working-class British English and in Northern England, Wales, Scotland, and Northern Ireland.
 Internationally, it has also seen usage in Ireland and Australia.

 Tea cards

 In the United Kingdom, a number of varieties of loose tea sold in packets from the 1940s to the 1980s contained tea cards.
 These were illustrated cards roughly the same size as cigarette cards and intended to be collected by children.
-Some of the best known were Typhoo tea and Brooke Bond cards, the latter of whom also provided albums for collectors to keep their cards in.
+Some of the best known were Red Rose Tea, Typhoo tea and Brooke Bond cards, the last of whom also provided albums for collectors to keep their cards in.
 In the brand named Brooke Bond Dividend D, the card was a dividend ("divvy") against the cost of the tea.

 Some renowned artists were commissioned to illustrate the cards, including Charles Tunnicliffe.
-Many of these card collections are now valuable collectors' items.
+Many of these card collections are now valuable collector's items.